 Months of entry

 This leading programme in the field of dyslexia prepares teachers to critically evaluate and develop evidence-based practice to become specialist teachers and assessors of learners with literacy difficulties.
 This programme is recognised by the British Dyslexia Association (BDA) for Approved Teacher Status (ATS) Approved Practitioner Status (APS) and Associate Member of the BDA (AMBDA).

 This programme is taught by a range of leading researchers and professionals in the field of dyslexia.
 It uniquely offers a rigorous academic programme combined with professional practice qualifications fully recognised by the British Dyslexia Association and UCL Institute of Education, an internationally recognised university.

 Critical engagement with current research and evidence-informed practice, supported by professionals and researchers, will enable the participant to reflect on their learning and enhance workplace practice.

 Professional practice is supported by a team of AMBDA specialists.
-It will provide the understanding, knowledge and skills required to teach children and young people with literacy difficulties.
+It will provide the understanding, knowledge and skills required to teach and assess children and young people with literacy difficulties.